thanhnguyen2187/cryptaa/README.md

 - Web version: I don't like installing another application whether it's on my phone nor my computer.

-It surprised me that I couldn't find anything that checkes all of the boxes.
+It surprised me that I couldn't find anything that check all the boxes.
-Some check more than the others, but in the end, all of them are inaquadate and served as the inspiration for Cryptaa. <sup>Or NIH syndrome kicked in, and I wanted to use that chance to polish my skills/play around with new technologies.</sup>
+Some check more than the others, but in the end, all of them are inadequate and served as the inspiration for Cryptaa. <sup>Or NIH syndrome kicked in, and I wanted to use that chance to polish my skills/play around with new technologies.</sup>

 ## How It Works

-Cryptaa uses [Triplit](https://www.triplit.dev/) as the database.
-Triplit runs in your browser (persisting to IndexedDB), and can be run as an independent server (persisting to SQLite) as well.
+Cryptaa uses [Triplit](https://www.triplit.dev/) as its database.
+Triplit runs in your browser (persisting to IndexedDB), and can be run within an independent server (persisting to SQLite) as well.

 ```mermaid